uoftgasa/uoftgasa.github.io/markdown/index.md

 Massey Junior Fellow Fees work out to what one might expect to pay to rent a bedroom in a relatively new two bedroom apartment in downtown Toronto, and the latter doesn't even include food as Massey does.
 However, the application process for Massey College is competitive; there are typically only 20-40 spots available, with about 100 applicants.
 The process is outlined on their [website](https://www.masseycollege.ca/admissions/junior-fellow-admissions/), with applications accepted up until early May and results announced in June.
 Your cover letter, CV, and transcripts will be considered along with two reference letters.

-Massey College offers it's fellows an
+The beautiful study spaces of Massey College offer it's fellows a great atmosphere, and the sharedenvironment fosters meetings across a wide variety of disciplines.

 Many thanks to Deborah Lokhorst for her descriptions of Massey College life!